[Jan 2023] -- Our work on sequencing policies for long-horizon manipulation has been accepted to ICRA 2023!

 Lightweight Semantic-aided Localization with Spinning LiDAR Sensor

-Yuan Ren, Bingbing Liu, Ran Cheng, Christopher Agia
+Yuan Ren, Bingbing Liu, Ran Cheng, Christopher Agia IEEE Transactions on Intelligent Vehicles (T-IV), 2021

 PDF / IEEExplore